-There are three types of viewing:
+There are three types of viewing: Single Viewing:

-Single Viewing: One applicant views the property at any one time.
-This will be used primarily for sensitive lets.
-Multiple Viewing: The Council encourages multiple viewings where possible.
+One applicant views the property at any one time.
+This will be used primarily for sensitive lets

+Multiple Viewing:

 More than one applicant will view at the same time.
 All the applicants will be verified.
 Only the top applicant if offered formally.
 The remainder are given viewing letters only.
 If the top one refuses, the next one is formally offered etc. Any who failed to get a formal offer will be withdrawn.
 There are no penalties for having it withdrawn in this situation.

+Accompanied Viewing:

-Accompanied Viewing: This may be single or multiple.
-The applicant is accompanied by either an advocate, a Support Worker, a Housing Officer or an Occupational Therapist.
+This may be single or multiple.
+The applicant is accompanied by either an advocate, a Support Worker, a Homeless Officer or an Occupational Therapist.
 It is usually offered where the applicant is likely to need extra assistance around the viewing in respect of vulnerability, mobility need, and navigation around their rights under the homeless duty.